 - Surrounded by Idiots: EDMUND.

 - Suspiciously Similar Substitute: George for Percy.
 Interestingly, he became more of an example as time went by.
-In Season 3 his position as Edmund's king made the dynamic somewhat different, but season 4 made him almost identical to Percy.
+In Season 3 his position as Edmund's boss made the dynamic somewhat different, but season 4 made him almost identical to Percy.

 - Talks Like a Simile: Edmund often uses elaborate similes.